๐Ÿงช

 Octet Rule

-Atoms tend to gain, lose, or share electrons to achieve 8 electrons in their outer shell.
+A chemical bonding principle stating that atoms tend to gain, lose, or share electrons in order to achieve a stable configuration of 8 electrons in.

 Prerequisites: